6. Blast the results

 If your repository is public, you probably want to hide your webhook from others.
 You can do this by using GitHub Secrets.

-To add the webhook to your GitHub secrets, go to your repo and click on Settings.
-On the left corner you will see Secrets dropdown menu.
+To add the webhook to your GitHub Secrets, go to your repo and click on Settings.
+In the left corner you will see the Secrets dropdown menu.
 Select Actions.
-Then select New repository secrets button on the top right corner.
+Then select the New repository secrets button in the top right corner.

 github secrets